Sign3labs/sdk-integration-guide/README.md

 17. **ipLocationLongitude**: The longitude location based on its IP address.
 18. **ipRiskScore**: A numeric score representing the risk associated with the device's IP address, with higher scores indicating greater risk.
 19. **ipNetworkType**: The type of network the device is connected to (e.g., "Mobile"), providing insight into the nature of the internet connection.
+20. **hooking**: Indicates if the device is using any form of hooking techniques, often used for intercepting function calls or messages.
+21. **factoryReset**: Specifies if the device has been recently factory reset.
+22. **gpsLocation**: A detailed object containing geographic location information obtained via GPS, including latitude, longitude, country name and code, administrative areas, postal code, locality, and specific address.
+23. **appTampering**: Indicates whether there's evidence of tampering with the application, such as modifying its code or behavior.

 <br>